|

 1: Discrimination

+The sound of rain filled the village.
 The steep cliffs that surrounded the area magnified sound, causing even the slightest drizzle to rattle like a thunderstorm.

 Thin wisps of smoke streamed from huts as the villagers huddled in their homes and waited out the storm.